 Imagine you have a bag, containing 3 red balls and 9 green balls.
 If you remove 3 balls from the bag, the probability that 0, 1, 2 or 3 of these balls are red can be calculated is given by the hypergeometric distribution.

-These probabilities are calculated by the Excel Hypgeom.Dist function, in cells A2-A5 of the spreadsheet on the right.
-The formulas are shown in the upper spreadsheet and the results are shown in the spreadsheet below.
+These probabilities are calculated by the Excel Hypgeom.Dist function, in cells A2-A5 of the above spreadsheet on the right.

 Note that this example calculates the probability density function.
 This gives the probability of exactly sample_s successes occurring.

-Imagine that you have the same bag as in Example 1 (above), which again, contains 3 red balls and 9 green balls.
+Imagine that you have the same bag as in Example 1, which again, contains 3 red balls and 9 green balls.